-Shift breaks, they are the law here in California.
-It is trouble that most restaurants managers hate to deal with.
+Shift breaks are the law here in California.
+It is a trouble that most restaurant managers hate to deal with.
 It is the policy that most servers fail to adhere to.
-Those mandatory breaks that each employee must take is not just a burden on the server and the restaurant managers, it is frustrating to your customers as well.
+Those mandatory breaks that each employee must take are not just a burden on the server and the restaurant managers, it is frustrating to your customers as well.

 While eating at the restaurant of a very exquisite and expensive hotel the other day, we had a disappointing experience.
 Our service could have been described as good and terrible.
 How?
 Well, the service and friendliness from our server and bartender was excellent and would have rated a 5 of 5… when they were around.